 Let’s think through just a handful of ways brands continue to use information learned about the News Feed and completely screw everything up…

-1. Text Updates: There was a time when text updates received more Reach than other content types.
+1. Text Updates: There was a time when text updates received more Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More than other content types.
 The reason for this was that Facebook, always wanting to encourage engagement, noticed users are more likely to create their own content when they see text updates.

 The problem?
 This wasn’t true of brand text updates.
 Why?
 Because brands used them in a completely different way than users did.

 When a user just wanted to tell their friends how they were feeling or what they were doing, they shared a text update.
 Brands, on the other hand, went out of their way to share everything as a text update to improve their Reach.